Graph visualization: fixing data hairballs

 The solution: focus on the workflow, not the data model

-So, of all the insurance claim charts above, which one do you think is the best graph visualization?
+Of all the insurance claim charts above, which one do you think is the best graph visualization?

 It’s a trick question of course, although most people will pick the one with the most detail just before the hairball appears.

-The smart response is: “None of these visualizations is useful, because you haven’t told me what the end user is actually trying to do.”
+The smart response is: “None of these visualizations is useful, because you haven’t told me what the end user is trying to do.”

 Let’s see what happens if we create a new visual representation that is derived from our raw graph as follows: